Similan Islands Liveaboard Itinerary

 14:30 Arrive at Tap Lamu Pier

 Every day at 06:30 you will be woken by a gentle knock from our dive crew.
-Wake yourself up properly with some freshly brewed coffee and a light breakfast.
-You will be greeted by the staff and get a full dive safety briefing informing you all the procedures for our Similan liveaboard.
-The boat boys will help you in to your equipment and get you in to the water.
+Wake yourself up properly with some fresh coffee and a light breakfast.
+You will be greeted by the staff and a full dive safety briefing informing you of all the procedures for our Similan liveaboard is then carried out by the tour leader.
+The boat crew are there to help you in to your equipment and get you into our dinghy’s or the water.

 Finding yourself immersed in the clear, warm tropical waters of Thailand is the best way to wake up.